-For over a number of years funds were domated from other countries to assist with response to disasters.
+For over a number of years funds were donated from other countries to assist with response to disasters.
 Individual accounts were usually opened for these funds.
-This National Disaster Contraines took the decision that all bulances should be transferred to one main account called the "National Disaster Fund".
-The fund was placed in the flank of Jamaica and mantioned by the Ministry of Finance and Planning.
+This National Disaster Committee took the decision that all balances should be transferred to one main account called the "National Disaster Fund".
+The fund was placed in the Bank of Jamaica and monitored by the Ministry of Finance and Planning.

-At the Regional Disaster Committee Meeting in May 1995 there was general agreement that the Fund should be transferred to the Office of Disaster Preparations and Emergency Management (OOPEM) is light of that Agency's received contributions for disaster management.
-In addition, it was recognized that the OOPEM received contributions from overseas agencies and that in some instances donors are more disposed to contribute to a specialisted agency responsible for disaster management that to the Ministry of Figure.
+At the Regional Disaster Committee Meeting in May 1995 there was general agreement that the Fund should be transferred to the Office of Disaster Preparedness and Emergency Management (ODPEM) in light of that Agency's responsibility for disaster management.
+In addition, it was recognized that the ODPEM received contributions from overseeas agencies and that in some instances donors are more disposed to contribute to a specialized agency responsible for disaster management that to the Ministry of Finance.

-Cabinot give approval for the transfers of the National Disaster Fund to the ODPEM with offset from June 1, 1996 vide Cabinet Decision No 1996 dated May 27, 1996.
+Cabinet gave approval for the transfers of the National Disaster Fund to the ODPEM with effect from June 1, 1996 vide Cabinet Decision No 19/96 dated May 27, 1996.